 2. Sink stoppers

 If you’ve never removed the stopper from your bathroom sink to clean it, prepare to be disgusted.
 Everything that goes down your drain comes in contact with the stopper’s plastic shaft, and some of it winds up clinging to the thing.
-Not just hair, either: soap scum, dirt, and other debris form a biofilm on the mechanism which breeds nasty bacteria and odors.
+Not just hair, either: soap scum, dirt, and other debris form a biofilm which breeds nasty bacteria and odors.
 Scrub yours with a disinfecting cleaner at least once a month.

 3. Rubber gasket on the garbage disposal